 Why Moms Make Great Nurses

-"If I had not been a nurse, I would not have known what a layperson does not know,â Ballance said. âAll of the things that had to be done were legal, ethical and required going to the court house, hiring a social worker and talking with attorneys.
-However, I was successful with hospitalizations both in Atlanta and Jacksonville and re-establishing her physicians and financial concerns in Jacksonville.â Every step of the way, Ballance said, was based off providing nursing care, being a daughter and becoming a caretaker. âThis experience has been traumatic, life-learning and a very new love-learning experience,â she said. âIâm proud to be a nurse, a daughter and a new, different kind of mom.â
+"If I had not been a nurse, I would not have known what a layperson does not know," Ballance said.
+"All of the things that had to be done were legal, ethical and required going to the courthouse, hiring a social worker and talking with attorneys.
+However, I was successful with hospitalizations both in Atlanta and Jacksonville and re-establishing her physicians and financial concerns in Jacksonville."

 A recent blog post by Collegis Education listed six qualities nurses typically possess that also are natural qualities shared by good moms, as determined by software analysis of more than 1.8 million registered nurses.

 - Communication - More than simply talking, it's also listening and recognizing non-verbal cues.
 Moms do these things daily, which could be an important advantage for a good nurse to have.

 - Planning - Moms must plan every day to improve the lives of their children and families, and nurses also must be good planners in order to prioritize tasks and maintain order and efficiencies on the job.

-- Teamwork and collaboration - A family is a team, and mom is co-head coach.
+- Teamwork and collaboration - A family is a team, and mom is the co-head coach.
 Most nurses also work in teams and must know qualities such as compromising, communicating, being firm when necessary and also knowing when to show a softer side.

 - Supervisory skills - Moms, obviously, are the chief supervisors at home, and nurses also have supervising and monitoring as primary tasks.

 - Computer skills - You might not think filling out online forms for your child's enrollment is a skill that carries over, but nurses record a lot of information every day in much the same fashion.